ParalelniPolis/flying-circuit/README.md

 TODO (michal): fix loading pages from wrong subdir `flyingcircuit.com/out`

-## Sending applications to Google spreadsheets
+## Sending RSVP info to Google spreadsheets

 1. Create a Google Spreadsheet (with sheet called `responses`) where the first row has `email` and `name`
 2. Go to `Tools -> Script Editor` and copy-paste this code (it is based on [this original gist](https://gist.github.com/tayiorbeii/cc8dc6a1028f0e8040c82d34d857bd64)):